26. In Love With Spring: My Novel Online

 “Oh Allie, don’t worry.
 I’ve started keeping a few in my purse.
 Just in case.”

 Allie nodded.
 “That sounds like a good idea.”

 Zeke wasn’t at school for the whole week, so on Friday Allie took a chance and walked over to his house.
 She rang the bell, then stepped into the front yard so that he could see her if he looked out his bedroom window.
 Sure enough, the curtains parted, and his face appeared.
 She saw him mouth the word Allie! and he turned away.
 A moment later, he opened the door.

 She hoped he didn’t notice the dismay on her face.
 In the past week he seemed to have shrunk.
 The circles under his eyes were darker than ever, and he looked pale and…like he was dying.
 “Your mom and dad are at work, right?”

 He held it out, and she placed something in it.
 To his shock, it was a square blue foil package emblazoned with the word Trojan.
 Wordlessly. he raised his gaze to hers.

-“That’s not why I’m here.
-That’s not why I want to do it.
-I want to do it.
-I really want to do it.”
+“That’s not why.
+I want to do it.”
 She took his hand.
 “With you.”

 They walked up the stairs together.
 He took the steps slowly, like an old man, and when they reached the top, she heard him wheezing a little, as if he was winded.